Myopia, or nearsightedness, is a visual condition in which people are unable to see far away objects clearly.

 Contact our office to schedule a Myopia Management Consultation.

 A Myopia Management Consultation is approximately one hour long.
-During the assessment, your optometrist will check your child’s vision, refractive error (myopia, hyperopia, astigmatism) as well as additional tests.
+During the assessment, your optometrist will check your child’s vision, The child’s prescription will be (myopia, hyperopia, astigmatism) as well as additional tests.

 The optometrist will assess the coordination of the eyes (binocular vision) and focusing skills.

 Eye drops will be used during the examination that temporarily dilate your child’s pupils and relax the muscles that are responsible for focusing.
-The refractive error will be checked again after the use of these drops to ensure the most accurate results are obtained.
+The child’s prescription will be checked again after the use of these drops to ensure the most accurate results are obtained.
 The optometrist will also check the health of your child’s eyes.

 A specialized camera is used to obtain non-invasive baseline images of your child’s fundus (back of the eye).